notoriousnapper/intuit-twitter-demo/README.md

 I. Persistent Data Storage was in MYSQL, In-Memory Cache with local Redis database.

 II.
 Future Improvements:
+- Improve Home Feed Algorithm
+	i.
+Have SQL Back-up of home feed ii.
+Store Tweets in Redis Cache as JSON, including all necessary metadata

+III.
+- Other steps:
+	- Load imbalance and direct requests by user metadata(location)
+	- Storing Data in the cloud (Hadoop)

 - Create more REST resources
 - Decouple database-access and back-end logic to allow front-end to consume REST APIs

-- Store Tweets in Redis Cache as JSON, including all necessary metadata
 - Handle Exceptions
 - Log Data
 - Use Spring Framework